 Not only are you going to pay a small fortune to own a Viper, then you have to invest almost $4,000 a year just to insure it.
 Is that worth the cost?
 We think so.

 We arrive back in Germany for this final car.
-It’s not just one of the most expensive cars to insure; it’s going to run you the most on our list.
+The Mercedes S65 AMG is not just expensive to insure; it’s going to run you the most on our list.
 This car is good enough for a Kardashian, so I guess it’s normal to expect high fees associated with it.

 Least Expensive Cars to Insure